 Developing a strong understanding of everything that’s happening within your fleet provides you with a better chance of reducing your costs and improving efficiency and productivity of your company’s operations.
 But just how do you gain that level of knowledge?
 The answer is simple – through fleet reporting.

-Business Intelligence (BI), a term used frequently, is a technology driven process for gathering and analysing information and then presenting it in a way that generates actionable information to help make informed decisions.
+Business Intelligence (BI), a term used frequently, is a technology-driven process for gathering and analyzing information and then presenting it in a way that generates actionable information to help make informed decisions.
 For fleet managers, the challenge isn’t in gathering the information but more a case of knowing which information is relevant and for what purpose.
 Generating a robust reporting capability can help fleet professionals accomplish that goal.

 Developing an effective fleet reporting system

 First things first, you need to ask yourself the right questions!

 Fleet software can contain vast amounts of information, some of it relevant and some not so.
 The first step is to determine what actual information you need to create the fleet management reports that will enable decision making.
 Making the mistake of having too much information can lead to numerous reports, the results of which can be (and often are) overwhelming.

 So, how do you determine what is actually useful and relevant?
 The skill lies in recording only the information that is really necessary and to report on the areas of the business that can be influential in improving efficiencies.

 As a starting point, the following questions are worth considering: